What is FISMA?

 NIST has also developed a six-step Risk Management Framework (RMF) to enable agencies to achieve compliance with FISMA:

-Categorize information system
+- Categorize information system

-Select security controls
+- Select security controls

-Implement security controls
+- Implement security controls

-Assess security controls
+- Assess security controls

-Authorize information system
+- Authorize information system

-Monitor security controls
+- Monitor security controls

 For example, Federal Information Processing Standard Publication 199 (FIPS 199) establishes security categories for information and information systems and supports Step 1 of the RMF.

 Annual reporting and auditing

 Although there are no formal penalties for failing to comply with the law’s requirements, there are several notable disadvantages.
-All federal agencies are graded annually on their FISMA compliance programs, and FISMA scorecard results are publically available.
+All federal agencies are graded annually on their FISMA compliance programs, and FISMA scorecard results are publicly available.

-As of March 2012 only seven of 24 agencies were more than 90% compliant with FISMA according to FCW.
+As of March 2012 only seven of 24 agencies were more than 90% compliant with FISMA, according to FCW.

-ISO27001 and FISMA
+ISO 27001 and FISMA